jrdallen97/dotfiles/README.md

 rm -rf ~/.config/nvim ~/.local/share/nvim
 ```

+You may need to copy `local.sample.lua` to `local.lua` to enable certain system-specific settings (e.g. enable nerd font symbols).

 ### fzf

 The `install_fzf` script just runs the commands needed to clone & set up fzf locally.
 It's not necessarily required, but is used by zsh & nvim.